DOB: April 11, 1989

 Duties as Team Rider @ Naish: Promote the brand and the sport while making hard things look easy.

-KB goals for 2014: To continue to develop and push my own unique riding style while having fun on the water, and to travel promoting the sport and how fun it can be.
+KB goals: To continue to develop and push my own unique riding style while having fun on the water, and to travel promoting the sport and how fun it can be.

 When did you start riding?